obonaventure/cnp3/book/transport/transport.rst

 .. index:: cumulative acknowledgements

 The simplest sliding window protocol uses `go-back-n` recovery.
 Intuitively, `go-back-n` operates as follows.
 First, the `go-back-n` receiver is as simple as possible.
 It only accepts the segments that arrive in-sequence.
 A `go-back-n` receiver discards any out-of-sequence segments that it receives.
 When a `go-back-n` receives a data segment, it always returns an acknowledgement that contains the sequence number of the last in-sequence segment that it received.
 This acknowledgement is said to be cumulative.
-When a `go-back-n` receiver send an acknowledgement for sequence number `x`, it implicitely acknowledges the reception of all segmentd whose sequence number is earlier than `x`.
+When a `go-back-n` receiver send an acknowledgement for sequence number `x`, it implicitly acknowledges the reception of all segments whose sequence number is earlier than `x`.
 A key advantage of these cumulative acknowledgements is that they allow to recover from the loss of acknowledgements.
 Consider for example a `go-back-n` receiver that received segments `1`, `2` and `3`.
 It sent `OK1`, `OK2` and `OK3`.
 Unfortunately, `OK1` and `OK2` were lost.
 Thanks to the cumulative acknowledgements, when the receiver receives `OK3`, it knows that all three segments have been correctly received.

 The figure below shows the FSM of a simple `go-back-n` receiver.
 This receiver uses two variables : `lastack` and `next`. `next` is the next expected sequence number and `lastack` the sequence number of the last data segment that has been acknowledged.
 The receiver only accepts the segments if they are received in sequence. `maxseq` is the number of different sequence numbers (:math:`2^n`).